An exploration of the culture, behaviours and attitudes of the NZ mountaineering community towards avalanche safety.

 We encourage readers to carefully think about the findings presented throughout Above and Beyond, and as you do, to reflect on your own experiences and avalanche-related practices, both past and in the future.

 Our hope is that these findings will provide the platform for a healthy conversation and reflection, paving the way for improved mountaineering specific avalanche safety in New Zealand, and perhaps other parts of the world.

-You can also download a PDF version via this link, or watch the video of the presentation by Nathan Watson and Tom Harris below:
+Watch the video of the presentation by Nathan Watson and Tom Harris.